As we enter a second lockdown, remember that not everyone is safe at home.

 My heart sank.

 That was a lie.
 I was saving it to escape.
-Every month I had saved and added to the total and I had been just about ready to leave when lockdown happened.
+Every month I had added to it and I had been just about ready to leave when lockdown happened.
 And now, like an animal backed into a corner, I was trapped.
-If he saw that the funds had substantially grown over the last year, I would be in trouble.
+If he saw that the funds had grown a lot over the last year, I would be in trouble.

 “You’ll go into that attic and you’ll get that bank book.
 Do you hear?
 Otherwise you’ll spend the night locked up there on your own.”

 I thought of my dad.
-The physical pain of grief washed over me and the pain in my shoulder momentarily dulled.
-If he could see me now, he would be so disappointed in me and the woman I had become.
+Physical grief washed over me.
+He would be so disappointed in me and the woman I’d become.
 A submissive mouse rather than the lioness he wanted me to be.
-She had crawled back into her den the moment she prematurely lost the only man in her life she had ever truly loved.
+I had crawled back into my den the moment I had prematurely lost the only man in my life I had had ever truly loved.
 I wasn’t going to lose his final gift to me.
 I stood firm and shook my head once again.

 That was when he hit me.
 The whack resounded off the four walls and reverberated around my head.
 Blood spots and stars filled my vision as my legs gave out beneath me.
 I slumped to the floor as a trickle of blood fell from my nose and landed like a stray tear on the cream carpet.
 I looked up and he stood over me with his fists clenched.